The Projection Problem in Commutative, Positively Ordered Monoids: The projection problem

 The projection problem may also be studied locally, by looking at the sets

-Intuitively, if $\Qa$ is a ``large'' set and if each $Q\in\Qa$ belongs to $\Qa(f;\Id)$ for some $f\in\Ta$, then one of such sets must be ``large'' as well.
-This version of the pigeonhole principle may be proved rigorously.
+which are open in the order topology of $\SProj$.
+Theorem \ref{th main} translates into a compactness statement: if $\{\SProj(m):m\in M\}$ covers $Q$ it admits then a $\kappa(Q[M])$-subcover.
+But then, if $Q$ is a ``large'' set and if $Q \subseteq \bigcup_{m\in M}\SProj(m)$, then one of such sets must be ``large'' as well.
+This version of the pigeonhole principle admits a rigorous formulation.